pinefeat/cef135/readme.md

 In zoom lenses, the aperture range varies as the focal length changes.
 The controller will check the possible maximum and minimum aperture values before sending the value to the lens.
 If the values are out of range, the lens will not engage.

 ## 🔭 Using the Focuser

+The lens must be set to AF (Autofocus) mode for autofocus or focus control via the serial interface to work.
+If the lens is in Manual Focus (MF) mode, the controller will return an error.

 Ensure that you have **completed** the one-time **calibration** for the lens.